 PodSecurityPolicy (PSP) is an admission controller that is built within Kubernetes.
 It serves the purpose of controlling security-sensitive aspects of the Kubernetes Pod specification.
 For example, if your use case demands that the Pods must be restricted from accessing the host system’s resources, devices, and kernel capabilities, you would want to avoid running Pods in your cluster in a privileged mode.
 To accomplish this, the corresponding PSP definition would be as shown below:

-Snippet 1: Sample PSP Definition to Restrict Privileged Pods
+Snippet 1: Sample Kubernetes Pod Security Policy Definition to Restrict Privileged Pods

 apiVersion: policy/v1beta1 kind: PodSecurityPolicy metadata: name: restrict-privileged-pods spec: privileged: false seLinux: rule: RunAsAny supplementalGroups: rule: RunAsAny runAsUser: rule: RunAsAny fsGroup: rule: RunAsAny volumes: - '*'